pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 #### Checking for Common Cache Busters
 Not every from Drupal or WordPress response will be cacheable.
 Here are some of the reasons you may find your pages aren't caching.

 - Cookies!
-Especially in WordPress it is common for plugins to add their own cookies in such a way that breaks full page caching.
-[Check that any cookies used by your site will play well with Varnish.](/docs/caching-advanced-topics/#pantheons-varnish-cookie-handling) The cookies your site sends are included in the response headers we looked at above.
+Especially in WordPress it is common for plugins to add their own cookies in such a way that breaks full page caching. <a href="/docs/caching-advanced-topics/#pantheons-varnish-cookie-handling" data-proofer-ignore>Check that any cookies used by your site will play well with Varnish.</a> The cookies your site sends are included in the response headers we looked at above.
 - Authenticated traffic.
 The session cookie of a logged in user causes bypassing of the full page cache.
 - Mistakes in custom code.
 Developers new to the Drupal 8 caching API sometimes reach a point of frustration and just do something like this: `$form['#cache'] = ['max-age' => 0];` A developer might add a snippet of code like that to disable caching for one block and not realized they've disabled caching for the whole page.
 See the [Drupal documentation](https://www.drupal.org/docs/8/api/render-api/cacheability-of-render-arrays){.external} for more details.
 You can search your custom code for "#cache" to find places where you've interacted with the Cache API.
 - Forgetting.